 I'm a (mostly) internationally-based analyst, researcher, and consultant working on infectious diseases in fragile states and post-conflict settings, primarily in the Middle East and Francophone West Africa.
-I've worked on epidemiology, surveillance, and intervention guidance with the Guinea Worm Eradication Program in Chad; immunization strengthening throughout Palestinian refugee camps with the UNRWA clinic system; HIV/AIDS hotspots in the Southern United States and community strategy development with the White House; and the design and integration of new technologies into neonatal hospital wards in Malawi.
+I've worked on military global health engagement in Djibouti; epidemiology, surveillance, and intervention guidance with the Guinea Worm Eradication Program in Chad; immunization strengthening throughout Palestinian refugee camps with the UNRWA clinic system; HIV/AIDS hotspots in the Southern United States and community strategy development with the White House; voter outreach in Texas; and the design and integration of new technologies into neonatal hospital wards in Malawi.

 Research & Practice Interests